-Clarification: Uses knowledge of art history and art vocabulary to identify or classify types of artwork.
+Clarification: Identify or categorize types of artwork using knowledge of art history and art vocabulary.

-Performance Level Descriptor: To demonstrate proficiency, students will be able to identify or classify pieces of art by using art vocabulary and knowledge of art history.
+Performance Level Descriptor: To demonstrate proficiency, students will be able to identify or categorize pieces of art by using art vocabulary and their knowledge of art history.